pgassmann/puppet-letsencrypt_nginx/README.md

 [*firstrun_standalone*]
   Use standalone mode on first run.
-  Set this to true if the webserver does not start automatically when installed. letsencrypt will use standalone mode to get the certificate before the webserver is started the first time.
+  Set this to true if the webserver does not start automatically when installed. letsencrypt_wrap will use standalone mode to get the certificate before the webserver is started the first time.

 [*rsa_key_size*], [*work_dir*], [*logs_dir*],